sagalasan/StarvationEvasionGreninja/README.md

 Known issues:
 Visualization is currently commented out, is causing Out of Memory Errors.
 Probably has multiple causes.
 We recommend using smaller images, and pngs rather than jpgs.
 DIFFUSE_MAP is 10kpx X 5kpx clocking in at 11.6MB.

+Server gets stuck on Simulator construction, does not continue past line 418.